 Create a child design from a new block symbol.
 Here you create a block symbol on your top sheet, and then start a new design from the block symbol.
 The new design is saved as a separate schematic, but its block symbol incorporates the new schematic into the main design.

 Once the separate schematic designs are incorporated, your schematic editor will manage any data conflicts.
 Take the processor design again as an example.
-Although the power supply is a separate schematic, the block symbol incorporates it into the processor schematic where its sheets become part of the main design.
+Although the power supply is a separate schematic, the hierarchical block diagram incorporates it into the processor schematic where its sheets become part of the main design.
 In addition, all of the net names and reference designators are managed so that there aren’t any conflicts.

-Hierarchy encourages team design.
+Hierarchical Structure encourages team design.
 With the ability to easily add block symbols that point to different schematic designs, multiple engineers can work on separate areas of the design.
 This enables the concurrent development of the power supply design along with the master processor design.
 When the design team is ready, the power supply block symbol is added to the main design.

-Hierarchy enables design reuse.
+Hierarchical Structure enables design reuse.
 You can store separate designs, such as the power supply, externally so that they are ready to be added to any new design that requires them.
 Manage these separate designs in the same way that you would manage a library of different schematic parts.

-Using hierarchical schematic design techniques in your schematic layout can better organize your design, while decreasing your workload and involving more team members.
+Using hierarchical schematic design techniques in your schematic layout can better organize your design while decreasing your workload and involving more team members.
 If you haven’t explored working with hierarchy yet, you owe it to yourself to take a look.